Build Information Files

 - name: Required Identifies the debug configuration.

-info: Optional Brief description of the connection
+info: Optional Brief description of the connection.

-clock: Optional Selected debug clock speed.
+clock: Required Selected debug clock speed in Hz.

 dbgconf: Optional Debugger configuration file (pinout, trace).